plexus/chestnut/README.md

 * `--om-tools` Use Prismatic's [om-tools.dom](https://github.com/Prismatic/om-tools) instead of `om.dom`
-* `--cljx` Using [cljx](https://github.com/lynaghk/cljx) allows you to write code that is shared between Clojure and ClojureScript.
 * `--less` Use [less](https://github.com/montoux/lein-less) for
   compiling Less CSS files.
 * `--speclj` Use [speclj](http://speclj.com) test runner for clj and